Contrast-Security-OSS/installer-build-docker/README.md

 # universal-installer-docker

-Docker images for building and testing Contrast Universal Installer
+Docker images for building and testing Contrast Universal Installer on its supported Linux platforms